-Are you a property owner in San Antonio or would you like to be?
+Are you a property owner in Nationwide or would you like to be?
 If so, it is important to know how to increase the value of your investment property.
-Below, we offer 5 ways to add value to your San Antonio rental!
+Below, we offer 5 ways to add value to your Nationwide rental!

-As an investor in San Antonio, you will want to make sure that you are getting all that you can from a property.
+As an investor in Nationwide, you will want to make sure that you are getting all that you can from a property.
 When you crunch the numbers for your investment, you will likely find ways to create more value.
-In our latest post, we offer several ways you can increase the value of your investment property in San Antonio!
+In our latest post, we offer several ways you can increase the value of your investment property in Nationwide!

 Improving your curb appeal will help maximize your potential tenant’s first impression.
 When people decide if they want to rent a house or apartment, outdoor aesthetics can play a huge role.
 You can improve the curb appeal by adding a fresh coat of paint, planting some flowers, adding new hardware, or by simply clearing away any clutter that has built up.
 The outside of the property is the first thing people see, so make this impression count.

 Is there something special you could add to the house that would make it stand out among the other available rentals?
 Take a look at who is renting in the area and what features they would appreciate.
 You could fence in the yard, add a wine fridge, or make the property more accessible.
 Small features can help your property stand out from others on the market.

 While a fully updated kitchen or bathroom can cost a lot of money, you can opt to do a partial update, fixing up certain elements to make it more modern.
 For example, you can paint or replace cabinet faces, add new hardware to the drawers and cupboards, or you can replace appliances to match each other.
 In the bathroom, you can add a new vanity, resurface the tub, paint, or add new shelving to give the room a facelift.